-Your AutoGen or CrewAI multi-agent system uses a shared Redis store as the “team memory” — agents read prior findings and write their own.
-Agent A reads the research summary, appends three new findings, and writes back the combined list.
-Simultaneously, Agent B reads the same research summary (before Agent A writes), appends two different findings, and writes back its version.
+Your AutoGen or CrewAI multi-agent system uses a shared Redis store as the “team memory.”
+Agent A reads the research summary, appends three findings, and writes back the combined list.
+At almost the same instant, Agent B reads the same summary (before A’s write lands), appends two different findings, and writes back its version.
 Agent A’s three findings are silently overwritten.
-The team memory now contains Agent B’s two findings only, Agent A’s work is gone, and downstream agents operate on incomplete context.
-This is a classic read-modify-write race condition applied to shared LLM memory.
+The shared store now holds only Agent B’s two findings, and every downstream agent runs on incomplete context.
+This is the classic read-modify-write race — the “lost update” problem — applied to LLM agent memory.

 Common causes